EnricoNapolitano/bakery-site/README.md

 # Bakery Website
-This repository is about building a bakery site using Vue components
+This repository is about building a bakery site using Vue + Vite

 <img src="preview-1.png">